X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Methods: Parameterizing X-Rays and Ozone Depletion

 Previous studies assessing the lethality of SNe have thus used ozone depletion as the predominant proxy for biological damage \citep{Ruder74, whitetal1976, Gehrels2003, Ejzak2007}.
-In their review of astrophysical ionizing radiation and Earth, \citet{Melott2011} establish the threshold for an ``extinction level event'' as a globally averaged ozone depletion of about $30\%$. \citet{ThomMel2005b} argue that this would ``nearly double the mean UVB flux at the surface'' and could potentially trigger a food chain crash in the oceans.
+For the purposes of comparison, we follow this procedure, noting that there will of course be other atmospheric effects that the prolonged X-ray emission would impose on the atmosphere.
+In their review of astrophysical ionizing radiation and Earth, \citet{Melott2011} establish the threshold for an “extinction-level event” as a globally averaged ozone depletion of about $30\%$. \citet{ThomMel2005b} argue that this would “nearly double the mean UVB flux at the surface” and could potentially trigger a food chain crash in the oceans.

-For our assessment of the threat imposed by SNe X-ray outputs, we follow a similar quantitative approach that these studies have used to characterize such damage, adopting their established parameterizations for atmospheric conditions on Earth and the necessary energy thresholds to trigger ozone depletion.
+So long as the ionizing radiation carries sufficient energy to break the strong N$_2$ bond and the generated NO$_x$ compounds reach an altitude equal to ozone abundances, it can initiate the catalytic cycle of ozone depletion.
+Thus, for our assessment of the threat imposed by SNe X-ray outputs, we follow a similar quantitative approach that these studies have used to characterize such damage, adopting their established parameterizations for atmospheric conditions on Earth and the necessary energy thresholds to trigger ozone depletion.
+Notably, however, the efficiency and altitude at which the ionizing radiation penetrates into the atmosphere will be dependent on the photon energy.
+The characteristic energy spectrum of an X-ray-luminous SN is substantially softer than that of a GRB and certainly lower than that of the high-energy particles associated with the later cosmic rays.
+We therefore must take into account modern-day Earth’s relative opacity to X-rays to properly generalize the ozone-related effects.